brandonp2412/JavaScript/README.md

 ## Getting Started

-Copy this text into the Google Sheets script editor and she's ready to go.
+* Make new Google Sheet
+* Go to tools > script editor
+* Paste code from Prod.js
+* Go back to sheet and fill in a relics name and rare item drop
+* In a separate cell use =valueitem(the_cell)

 ### Prerequisites